KKhyeok/SuperstarGAN/README.md

 ## Acknowledgements
 This research was supported by the Chung-Ang University Graduate Research Scholarship in 2022 as well as the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1F1A1050977).

+The source code is based on the Original [StarGAN](https://github.com/yunjey/stargan) source code